qouteall/imm_ptl_wiki_copy/Miscellaneous.md

 ### OptiFine Compatibility
+Currently this mod's latest Fabric version is compatible with OptiFine G7.
+However portal rendering artefacts may appear when combined with OptiFine.

 You need to disable smooth world if you install OptiFine.

-This mod is compatible with most OptiFine shaders.
+This mod is roughly compatible with most OptiFine shaders.
 Incompatible with path tracing shaders.
-(The "Fuse View" feature does not work with shaders.
-The transparent objects in front of the portal can't be normally rendered.)
+The "Fuse View" feature does not work with shaders.
+The transparent objects in front of the portal can't be normally rendered.

 You need to turn off TAA (Temporal Anti Aliasing) and Motion Blur in the shader's option.